antony-a-n/bashscripts/README.md

-Hello,
+Hello folks,

-Just created a simple log check script for testing .It will simply display the logs associated with the entered domain from apache2errorlog, error log under the public_html folder, SSL log under domlogs and varlog messages.
+It is a simple log check script for testing .It will simply display the logs associated with the entered domain from apache2errorlog, error log under the public_html folder, SSL log under domlogs and varlog messages.

 Currently it only support in Cpanel server.